JanHerca/urantiapedia/output/wikijs/en/article/Nicholas_W_Scalzo/Living_the_Will_of_Our_Father_Part_1.md

 Will we share our inner life with God?
 Will we imitate him as we leam to understand his thoughts on the way we should live?
 Will we say, “I will choose to know your will, my Father”?

 > _Such a creature choice is not a surrender of will.
-It is a consecration of will, an expansion of will, a glorification of will, a perfecting of will; and such choosing raises the creature will from the level of temporal significance to that bigher estate wherein the personality of the creature son communes with the personality of the spirit Father._ [[UB 111:5.5](/en/The_Urantia_Book/111#p5_5)]
+It is a consecration of will, an expansion of will, a glorification of will, a perfecting of will; and such choosing raises the creature will from the level of temporal significance to that bigher estate wherein the personality of the creature son communes with the personality of the spirit Father._ <a id="a239_355"></a>[[UB 111:5.5](/en/The_Urantia_Book/111#p5_5)]

 This is indeed what we all want, is it not?
 Let us now consecrate our will to your glory, Father!